poetaman/arttime/README.md

 ```
 zsh -c '{url="https://gist.githubusercontent.com/poetaman/bdc598ee607e9767fe33da50e993c650/raw/7b93ec8bad86cc9feec75a8486bc82111953dd8a/arttime_online_installer.sh"; zsh -c "$(curl -fsSL $url || wget -qO- $url)"}'
 ```
-- Paste the above copied line in some "Terminal" application, and press ``Enter``
+- Paste the above copied line in "Terminal" application, and press ``Enter``
-- When installation completes, do one of the following (easiest choice first): 1) restart "Terminal" application, or 2) open a new tab in "Terminal" application, or 3) for more terminal-aware users: "source" your respective ``~/.bashrc`` or ``~/.zshrc``
+- Installer will print any further action you need to take before running it.
 - Type ``arttime`` and press ``Enter``, arttime will launch!

 Note: The simple install method installs arttime under ``~/.local``, which is a standard install directory for local installation.
 It also clones the arttime github repository under ``~/packages/github/poetaman``.